-Postponement is when you make a decision to delay enrolling employees into a workplace pension scheme.
+Postponement is when you make a decision to delay enrolling employees into a workplace pension scheme for up to 3 months.

 This could be because you know a member of staff is leaving, or you’ve taken on new or temporary staff, or for administrative reasons.